rust-unofficial/patterns/functional/generics-type-classes.md

 generic parameters: different values for the generic type cause different types, and different types can have different `impl` blocks.

-In object oriented languages, classes can inherit behavior from their parents.
+In object-oriented languages, classes can inherit behavior from their parents.
 However, this allows the attachment of not only additional behavior to particular members of a type class, but extra behavior as well.

-The nearest equivalent is the runtime polymorphism in Javascript and Python, where new members can be added to objects willy-nilly by any constructor.
+The nearest equivalent is the runtime polymorphism in Javascript and Python, where new members can be added to object willy-nilly by any constructor.
 Unlike those languages, however, all of Rust's additional methods can be type checked when they are used, because their generics are statically defined.
 That makes them more usable while remaining safe.